pagmasaint/DAP/README.md

 # DAP
-This include 5 lab of DAP subject
+This include 5 labs of DAP subject